sethmills21/snapchat-clone/README.md

 # Ghostchat - a Snapchat clone

-A snapchat clone developed in Objective-C that leverages Firebase as a backend.
-This is the final codebase for the tutorial course (here) which contains snippets helpful to those going through the course.
+An iOS snapchat clone developed in Objective-C that leverages Firebase as a backend.
+This is the final codebase for the CodeUpStart tutorial course which you can find (here).

 ## Table of contents